eushaun/obsidian-quartz-website/content/Recipes from the web/Chinese Eggplant with Yuxiang Sauce.md

 ### Step 6: Stir fry pork

 Set a wok over high heat.
-Once hot, add in the cooking oil (2 tablespoon).
+Once hot, add in the cooking oil (2 tbsp).
 My dad uses vegetable oil in this recipe.
 Once the oil begins to smoke, add in the **marinated pork** and spread it out into a patty.
 Let it brown and fry for about 45 seconds before flipping the pork.

 Add the **chilies**, **garlic**, **ginger**, and **scallion whites**.
 Stir fry all the ingredients together for 2 minutes.
 Turn off the heat and continue to stir fry, breaking the pork up into pieces.

 Turn the heat back on to medium.
-Add the **cooking wine** (1 teaspoon) and stir fry for 1 minute.
+Add the **cooking wine** (1 tsp) and stir fry for 1 minute.
 Add the **sauce mixture**, followed by the **red bell peppers** and stir fry for 2 minutes.
-Add 1 tablespoon of water if stir fry looks dry.
+Add 1 tbsp of water if stir fry looks dry.

 Give the **slurry** a quick stir, lower the heat, then slowly add it to the wok as your mix the pork.
-Turn off the heat and add the sesame oil (1 teaspoon).
+Turn off the heat and add the sesame oil (1 tsp).

 Pour the stir-fried meat sauce evenly over the steamed eggplant, then garnish the the scallions greens.